AlexandrAnatoliev/project-euler/README.md

 This project was inspired by a number of fantastic resources designed to help newcomers make their first contributions to open source.
-In particular, we would like to acknowledge:
+In particular, I would like to acknowledge:

 - [Fork, Commit, Merge](https://github.com/fork-commit-merge/fork-commit-merge):
 A project designed to help you familiarize